sea-bass/detectron2-tutorial/README.md

 We have used [coco-annotator](https://github.com/jsbroks/coco-annotator) to manually label our data and export it to the popular COCO data format.

-This repository includes a small dataset so you can try Detectron2 without having to collect and label your own data.
+This repository includes a small dataset in the `data` folder so you can try Detectron2 without having to collect and label your own data.

 ---